Is Sleeping on the Floor Healthy? Benefits, Side Effects, and More

 Is Sleeping on the Floor Good for Your Back?

 Sleeping on the ground may prove beneficial for some while others will find no relief from back pain when sleeping on the floor.
-A medium firm mattress that is made of modern materials and designed using the latest innovations in sleep technology could be the best option for a healthy, pain-free back, according to this study
+A medium firm mattress that is made of modern materials and designed using the latest innovations in sleep technology could be the best option for a healthy, pain-free back, according to this study.

 Does Lying on the Floor Help Posture?